 History

-Church of St. Dunwyd was erected in the 12th century as a building consisting of nave and chancel.
-At the beginning of the fourteenth century, a tower was added, and at the end of that century the Lady Chapel.
-In the fifteenth century, the presbytery was rebuilt, in the next century nave was remodeled.
-In 1878, the nave of the building was renovated and in 1907 the tower was reconstructed.
+Church of St. Dunwyd was built in the 12th century as a Romanesque building consisting of a nave and a chancel.
+At the beginning of the 14th century, a tower was built thanks to the foundation of the Stradling family, owners of the nearby castle, and at the end of that century the Lady Chapel was added.
+In the 15th century, the chancel was rebuilt, and in the next century the nave was rebuilt.
+In 1878, the church’s nave was renovated and the tower was rebuilt in 1907.

 Architecture

-The elevations of the church were originally divided by small, probably lancee window openings.
-In the 14th century, they were replaced by large pointed windows filled with traceries (eastern wall of the chancel), and in the 15th century, large by three-light windows in four-sided frames with traceries topped with cinquefoils (southern wall of the nave).
+From the 14th century, the church’s facades were divided by large, pointed windows with tracery (eastern wall of the chancel).
+In the 15th century, large three-light windows in four-sided jambs with tracery topped with cinquefoils were introduced into the architecture of the church (southern wall of the nave).
 A unique window with a reticulated, three-light tracery in a four-sided jamb was set in the eastern wall of the chapel.
+On the south side, a small but two-light window provided light on the loft of the rood screen, which separated the nave from the chancel.
 The entrance portals were placed in the nave from both the north and south.
 A single portal also leads from the south to the chancel.

 Current state

 The church is such an important monument that it has been graded into the highest rank of the three-tier list of Welsh monuments.
-It owes it to the walls dating back to the Romanesque period, numerous Gothic architectural details, the fine preserved chapel at the presbytery, and associations with the located nearby castle.
+It owes it to the walls of the nave dating back to the Romanesque period, numerous Gothic architectural details, the fine preserved chapel at the chancel, and associations with the located nearby castle.

 bibliography: